allmaps/allmaps/apps/cli/README.md

 > [!NOTE]
 > Output coordinates are in `'EPSG:4326'` by default due to the default value of `--projection`.
 In the packages [@allmaps/transform](../../packages/transform/), [@allmaps/project](../../packages/project/) and [@allmaps/render](../../packages/render/), the default projection is `'EPSG:3857'` to obtain coordinates that can be used in a WebMercator webmap.

-Additionally, the `coordinates` command has an option to specifically compute the inverse transformation of it's Projected GCP Transformer: 'toResource' instead of 'toGeo'.
+Additionally, the `coordinates` command has an option to specifically compute the inverse transformation of its Projected GCP Transformer: 'toResource' instead of 'toGeo'.

 | Option          | Description                                   | Default |
 |:----------------|:----------------------------------------------|:--------|